How to take the Competition and Popularity Factors out of a Student Council election

 Encourage many students to run in your student council election

-The more students who run the less of a popularity contest it becomes.
-Students have to listen to multiple view points and begin taking their vote more seriously.
+The more students who run the less of a popularity contest Student Council elections become.
+Students have to listen to multiple viewpoints and begin taking their vote more seriously.
 It also means that students who lose the election will be in the majority.
 This helps ease the pain for

 students who don’t win.

-This works best if your class has more than one representative on student council.
-By having more than one vote, students get away from voting for their friends.
-By having multiple votes students are once again encouraged to listen to the quality of one another’s speeches, and think of each individual’s character.
+This works best if your class has more than one representative on the student council.
+Students get away from voting for their friends by having more than one vote.
+By having multiple votes students are once again encouraged to listen to the quality of one another’s speeches and think of each individual’s character.

 You can put limits on campaign spending in your classroom.
-Do not allow buttons, flyers or other promotional materials to come into your classroom.
-Give each candidate large sheets of construction paper that they can make posters out of.
+Do not allow buttons, flyers, or other promotional materials to enter your classroom.
+Give each candidate large sheets of construction paper that they can use to make posters.
 Give students time in class to make their posters.
-For more ideas, or to view my full lesson, click here: Building Community in Your Class Through a Student Council Election
+For more ideas or to view my full lesson, click here: Building Community in Your Class Through a Student Council Election

 Limit the actual campaigning time

 Plan your student council lesson out and carefully map the time.
-You will want to spend weeks discussing government, and the importance of representation, and the role of student government.
+You will want to spend weeks discussing government, the importance of representation, and the role of student government.
 The election process itself should be very abbreviated.
-Only allow a few days between the time you actually announce your election, to the time students are able to vote.
+Only allow a few days between the time you announce your election and the time students can vote.
 This prevents parents from taking over their student’s campaign and disregarding everything you’ve set up to make the election equitable and fair.

 Hold your campaign on a Friday